When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction

 \section{Abstract}

-Machine learning models are often personalized with categorical attributes that are protected, sensitive, self-reported, or costly to acquire.
-In this work, we show models that are personalized with group attributes can reduce performance at a group level.
-We propose formal conditions to ensure the ``fair use" of group attributes in prediction tasks by training one additional model -- i.e., collective preference guarantees to ensure that each group who provides personal data will receive a tailored gain in performance in return.
-We present sufficient conditions to ensure fair use in empirical risk minimization, and characterize failure modes that lead to fair use violations due to standard practices in model development and deployment.
-We present a comprehensive empirical study of fair use in clinical prediction tasks.
-Our results demonstrate the prevalence of fair use violations in practice, and illustrate simple interventions to mitigate their harm.
+Machine learning models are often personalized with categorical attributes that define groups.
+In this work, we show that personalization with \emph{group attributes} can inadvertently reduce performance at a \emph{group level} -- i.e., groups may receive unnecessarily inaccurate predictions by sharing personal characteristics.
+We present formal conditions to ensure the \emph{fair use} of group attributes in a prediction task that can be checked by training one additional model.
+We characterize how fair use conditions can be violated due to standard practices in model development, and study their prevalence in clinical prediction tasks.
+Our results show that personalization often fails to produce a tailored performance gain for every group that reports personal data, and underscore the need to check fair use when personalizing models with characteristics that are protected, sensitive, self-reported, and costly to acquire.

-\iftoggle{arxiv}{
+\iftoggle{arxiv}{ }